vgrazi/contract-driven-development/script.md

 Now switch to code.. show the structure of the project, how we have the consumer and producer modules, that represent different projects.

-Bookmark 1 is the provider adding the taxId
-Bookmark 2 is the corresponding provider test
+Bookmark 1 is the provider request, where we need to change the date format to long Bookmark 2 is the corresponding provider test

-Change bookmark 1 and 2 provider to add the taxId, and show how the provider tests pass
+Change bookmark 1 and 2 provider to use longs instead of date strings, and show how the provider tests pass

 Then show how the consumer tests pass, even though they shouldn't, since their mockito endpoints are still mocked

-Next introduce the groovy contracts, and show how to fix those (Bookmark 2 and 4).
+Next add the spring contract dependencies to the provider pom, and introduce the groovy contracts, and show how to fix those (Bookmark 2 and 4).
 Discuss how those must be under the test/resources/contracts dir.

 Talk about how the client request is regex to match a range of request calls, and the client responses is hard coded to return a fixed response to the caller.
 The server is opposite - request is hard coded for test input, and response is regex for matching